ngroebner/Autoencoders/README.md

-Various autoencoders for seismic analysis.
+# Various autoencoders for seismic analysis

 Written in Pytorch.